DataBiosphere/azul/README.md

 of this zone is configured in `AZUL_URL_REDIRECT_BASE_DOMAIN_NAME`.
 It should be supported to use the same zone for both `AZUL_URL_REDIRECT_BASE_DOMAIN_NAME` and `AZUL_DOMAIN_NAME` but this was not tested.
-The shortener zone can be a subdomain of the main Azul zone but it doesn't have  to be.
+The shortener zone can be a subdomain of the main Azul zone, but it doesn't have to be.

 The hosted zone(s) should be configured with tags for cost tracking.
 A list of tags that should be provisioned is noted in